rollinginsanity/ultra-superb-api/readme.md

 To run
 ======

 Set up a virtual environment inside the folder created by a `git clone`.
+The rest of the steps assume you're either using a Virtual Environment or somehow magically kept your System Packages intact while installing the dependencies for this project.

 Run `python create_db.py` if you haven't already (builds the DB).
 If I make changes to the DB, run `python db_migrate` and `python db_upgrade` to upgrade.
 If you move back to an earlier commit, use `db_downgrade.py` to roll back to the version that matches the commit you are using.